bhughes339/vscode-replacerules/README.md

 ### Rules

-`replacerules.rules` is a dictionary of objects, each of which represents a single search/replace rule.
+`replacerules.rules` is a dictionary of objects, each of which represents a single find/replace rule.
 A rule consists of the following components:

 - Object key - (Required) The description of the rule that will appear in the command palette.
 - `find` - (Required) A sequence of regular expressions to be searched on.
 Can be a single string or an array of strings.
 - `replace` - (Optional) A sequence of regular expressions used as replacements.
 Can be a single string or an array of strings.
-If this is an empty string or unspecified, each `find` will be deleted rather than replaced.
+If this is an empty string or unspecified, each instance of `find` will be deleted.
-- `flags` - (Optional) A set of regex flags to apply to the rule.
+- `flags` - (Optional) A set of RegEx flags to apply to the rule.
 If only one set of flags is specified, it will be applied to all `finds` in the rule.
-The default flags are gm (global, multiline).
+The default flags are "gm" (global, multi-line).
+A list of compatible flags can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#Advanced_searching_with_flags).
 - `languages` - (Optional) An array of workspace language ids that the rule is restricted to.
-For example, a rule with `languages` set to 'typescript' will only appear in the **Run Rule...** menu if TypeScript is the active language on the active document.
+For example, a rule with `languages` set to 'typescript' will only appear in the **Run Rule...** menu if TypeScript is the selected language for the active document.
-- `literal` - (Optional) Perform a non-regex, literal search and replace.
+- `literal` - (Optional) Perform a non-RegEx, literal search and replace.

 ### Rulesets